A Benchmarking Suite for Flexible Job Shop Scheduling Problems with Worker Flexibility under Uncertainty: Description of the Benchmarking Environment

-The benchmark environment offers an evaluation function for the makespan to ensure the final solution is evaluated correctly.
-As input for the evaluation, the start times, the machine assignments and the worker assignments (in case of the FJSSP-W) are required in the fixed order provided by the benchmarking environment.
+\paragraph{Performance Evaluation} The benchmark environment offers an evaluation function for the makespan to ensure the final solution is evaluated correctly.
+As input for the evaluation, the start times, the machine assignments, and the worker assignments (in case of the FJSSP-W) are required in the fixed order provided by the benchmarking environment.
 A translation between the encoding used in~\cite{hutter_interior-point_2024} for both the FJSSP and the FJSSP-W is available.
-For comparisons to other solvers, the benchmark environment offers different visualizations of the results summarized over all used benchmark instances.
-The data of the evaluated solvers are included and best known results can be updated over time. {Additionally, the benchmarking environment offers an API to calculate the MiniZinc score~\cite{stuckey_minizinc_2014} for comparison.
-A demonstration can be found in the provided examples below.}
+For comparisons to other solvers, the benchmark environment offers different visualizations of the results summarized over all benchmark instances.
+The data of the evaluated solvers are included and the best known results can be updated over time.
+Additionally, the benchmarking environment offers an API to calculate the MiniZinc score~\cite{stuckey_minizinc_2014} for comparison.

-The example result plots are shown in Fig.~\ref{fig:result_gap_example}.
-For each compared scheduling algorithm, the illustration visualizes the proportion of problem instances that can be solved up to a given deviation from the best-known results on such instances.
-To this end, for each instance, the relative deviation, or gap, $\delta_{rel}$ of a solver's final best solution $C_{fb}=C(\mathbf{y}_{fb})$ from the best-known result $C_{best}$ on a particular instance is calculated

-All instances that could be solved within the deviation $ \delta_{rel} $ are then counted.
-Finally, the ratio of instances solved within the gaps is then plotted against the respective $\delta_{rel}$ values.

-For multiple solvers, the algorithm performance is considered to be better the closer the curve runs along the vertical axis.
-In such cases, larger proportions of the instances are solved with comparatively smaller deviations from the best-known solution.
-While Fig.~\ref{fig:result_gap_example}(a) demonstrates a general overview of the performance differences among four exemplary solvers, Fig.~\ref{fig:result_gap_example}(b) zooms into the lower left part of Fig.~\ref{fig:result_gap_example}(a) to focus on more subtle performance differences between solvers.
-One observes that Solver A exhibits the best performance as it realizes the best-known solution on approximately $55\%$ of the instances.
-On the contrary, Solver C shows the poorest performance.
-Note that this representation is not suitable for drawing conclusions about the performance on individual instances but concentrates exclusively on the proportion of instances that could be solved to a given quality.

-As can be seen in Fig 6, it can happen that some performance lines do not reach $\delta _rel = n1.0$.
-This happens if not all solvers could find feasible solutions for all the included instances.
-The visualizer is implemented in a way that it can handle missing data for the case of Fig. \ref{fig:result_gap_example}(a). { \paragraph{MiniZinc Score and Statistical Significance Testing}

-In addition to the performance plots in Fig.~\ref{fig:result_gap_example}, the benchmarking environment provides further performance indicators for comparing the tested solvers on all instances of both problem types (FJSSP or FJSSP-W).
-On the one hand, the suite offers the option of generating an overall score for the results of all benchmark instances, following the example of the annual MiniZinc Competition~\cite{MiniZinc2025} of constraint programming solvers~\cite{Stuckey2010,stuckey_minizinc_2014}.
-On the other hand, the rankings of the benchmarked solvers are computed and tested for statistically significant differences using a Friedman test as the omnibus test and, if applicable, the Nemenyi test for pairwise post-hoc investigations~\cite{hollander2013nonparametric}.